sibartlett/homebridge-wink3/README.md

 #### Chamberlain garage opener does not seem to response to commands

-Unfortunately, Chamberlain garage openers are only controllable when using [Android client ID authentication](#android-client-id). ([Source](https://github.com/python-wink/python-wink/issues/23#issuecomment-197431701))
+Unfortunately, Chamberlain garage openers are only controllable when using a Client ID and Secret obtained from one of the official Wink apps. ([Source](https://github.com/python-wink/python-wink/issues/23#issuecomment-197431701))

 #### GoControl garage opener does not seem to response to commands